Types of Mesothelioma Settlements

-Mesothelioma settlements compensate victims to help offset financial obligations.
-Victims receive a settlement after they file a claim against a company or companies responsible for their mesothelioma diagnosis.
-Asbestos litigation is the longest-running mass tort litigation in the United States.
+A mesothelioma diagnosis can be challenging for both patients and their caregivers.
+Complications like medical bills, loss of income, and pain and suffering make living with mesothelioma difficult.
+To offset the costs of treatment, mesothelioma settlements compensate victims.
+Victims receive a settlement after they file a claim against a company (or companies) responsible for their mesothelioma diagnosis.
+Asbestos litigation is the longest-running type of mass tort litigation in the United States.

 Exposure to asbestos is the most common cause of mesothelioma and other diseases like asbestosis.
 Companies throughout the United States significantly mined, produced, and imported asbestos between the 1930s and the early 2000s.
-The toxic mineral quickly found its way into homes, schools, work buildings, and the military.
+The toxic mineral quickly found its way into homes, schools, commercial and office buildings, and the military.

 The Environmental Protection Agency (EPA) listed asbestos as a carcinogen in 1970, causing victims to file lawsuits against negligent companies.
 Since then, over 730,000 people in the United States have filed compensation claims for asbestos-related conditions.

-Overwhelmed in lawsuits, many asbestos-producing companies filed Chapter 11 bankruptcy, a form of reorganization that allows companies to pay off debt while continuing operation.
+- Asbestos trust funds – Overwhelmed by lawsuits, many responsible companies filed Chapter 11 bankruptcy (a form of reorganization that allows companies to pay off debt while continuing operation).
 As a result, the companies had to establish asbestos trust funds to compensate their victims.

 Most lawsuits involve either a settlement or a verdict.
-Mesothelioma lawsuits specifically tend to end in a settlement, or monetary award that prevents going to trial.
+Mesothelioma lawsuits, specifically, tend to end in a settlement (i.e., monetary award that prevents going to trial).
 If both parties cannot reach a settlement agreement, then they must receive a verdict in court.

 A judge or jurors review the mesothelioma case and determine the best settlement amount.
 The judge or jurors establish a verdict based on whether the company is responsible for the patient’s exposure to asbestos.